 How to Like Yourself the Way You Are

-Here are a few of my favorites, as well as some of the recent efforts I’ve made to improve my self-esteem.
+Here are a few of my favorites and recent efforts I’ve made to improve my self-esteem.
 Perhaps they will elicit some pleasant feelings in you as well.

 #1.
 Be realistic about your expectations.

 When you constantly fall short of your goals, it’s tempting to loathe yourself.
-When I left my corporate job last summer, I believed I should be able to make at least two-thirds of my previous pay as a freelance writer specializing in mental-health articles.
-As a result, I signed up for an unreasonably large number of contracts, allotting myself 2.5 hours to complete each one.
+When I left my corporate job last summer, I believed I could make at least two-thirds of my previous pay as a freelance writer specializing in mental-health articles.
+As a result, I signed up for an unreasonably large number of contracts, allotting myself 2.5 hours to complete each.

 #2.
 Take a look at your self-esteem file.